Hush…Hush Sweet Charlotte

-Charlotte was, after all, still an attractive woman at 49.
+Charlotte was, after all, still a lovely woman at 49.
 She hadn’t let herself go, as so many of her friends had. (“Women don’t age well,” her mother had informed her tartly two years earlier at the 50th birthday party of one of Charlotte’s closest friends.
 “You’ll find that out soon enough.”)
-Tall and slender, with only a tiny smudge of gray in her thick chestnut hair, Charlotte still fit easily into a size 6.
-She was no longer 17, but, then, Harold wasn’t 18, either.
+Tall and slender, with only an occasional dash of gray in her thick chestnut hair, Charlotte still fit easily into a size 6.
+She was no longer 18, but, then, Harold wasn’t 19, either.

 She would take her chances.

-Charlotte didn’t tell her sons about Harold, of course.
-They probably wouldn’t approve.
+Charlotte didn’t tell her sons about Harold; they probably wouldn’t approve.
 She had always wanted to see England, she told them.
 It was a trip she had been longing to take since they were little.

 On the plane trip over, she rehearsed, at least a dozen times, the little speech she would recite when she saw Harold again.
 “It’s so wonderful to see you, Harold!” she would exclaim.
 “You look just the same.
 Shall we go somewhere and catch up on old times?”

 But when he spotted Charlotte in the hotel lobby – girlish yet elegant in an emerald wool dress that brought out the green in her eyes – and swept her up in a crushing hug, she couldn’t utter a sound.
-Charlotte was clamped in the embrace of a huge man, 250 pounds at least, with a still-familiar ruddy face and those lovely honey-brown eyes.
-“Charlotte, I’d know you anywhere,” he cried, ripping the yellow flower out of his lapel and pressing it into her hand.
+Charlotte was clamped in the embrace of a huge man, 200 pounds at least, with a still-familiar ruddy face and those lovely brown eyes.
+“Charlotte, I’d know you anywhere,” he cried, prying the yellow flower from his lapel and pressing it into her hand.
 “You look wonderful!
 How do you possibly manage to keep looking so young?”
 He glanced sheepishly at his protruding stomach.
 “I’m afraid I’m a bit too fond of my ale, don’t you see, but no matter.
 How are you?”